RaqibHasanHridoy/Project-Cypress/README.md

 # Project-Cypress

 This project appears to be an end-to-end (E2E) testing suite for a web application using Cypress.
-The focus of the tests is on the functionality related to supplier agreements within the application.
-The project includes various test cases to ensure that the supplier agreement process works as expected.
+The focus of the tests is on the functionality related to the supplier within the application.
+The project includes various test cases to ensure that the supplier onboarding process works as expected.

 - Cypress Framework:
 Cypress is used for writing and running the end-to-end tests.
 It provides a robust and easy-to-use API for interacting with web elements and making assertions.